Loop: Mohabbat

 And so, I think creating one’s own world while using this language comes from sort of being aware of all those things.

-With full respect, I feel like Master Nusrat Fateh Ali Khan’s music would sound just like yours if he happened to live in our times as a Brooklyner.
+With full respect, I genuinely think Master Nusrat Fateh Ali Khan’s music would sound just like yours if he happened to live in our times as a Brooklyner, like, yourself.
 How do you think coming to the US affected your art?

 I think that like the amount of sort of intentional learning and like sort of, you know, music is accessible globally.
 It’s not something that is isolated, it’s not something that only lives in one part of the world. and especially music, musical creativity and, and innovation can happen really anywhere.
 And it mostly happens in people’s minds.